regata-jinr/Measurements.Core/README.md

 ﻿# Software core for control of the measurements process

 ## Introduction
 This is the core of basic [regata](http://regata.jinr.ru/) software designed for control measurements process.
+We don't have plans to provide the general software.

+> **This core was implemented for exactly structure of experiment that we have.
+If you would like to use it, please, but the most probably you will need make plenty of changes.**

 Our measurement process involved plenty internal processes:
 * Loading information about the sample prepared for the measurement